ManoloMancelli/Persephone-3-Pro/Changelogs/Headband/Headband.md

  ## Headband no.5
 - Added mounting points to the rear part
 - Added mounting points to the top part of headband
+- Fixed the strap geometry

 ## TODO

 - Add gear "endstops" on the straps
 - Add Driver board mount ot the top part
-- Fix the strap geometry